jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

     FAILED (failures=1)

   ..
-TIP:: I can use any name for the test file_ and it must start with ``test_`` or unittest_ will NOT run the tests in the file_
+TIP:: I can use any name for the test file_.
+It must start with ``test_`` or unittest_ will NOT run the tests in the file_

   This is the :red:`RED` part of the :ref:`Test Driven Development Cycle<what is the Test Driven Development cycle?>`.
-The message in the terminal_ is about the failure, I like to read these from the bottom up, here is an explanation of each line, starting from the last line on the screen
+The message in the terminal_ is about the failure, I like to read these from the bottom up.
+Here is an explanation of each line, starting from the last line on the screen

   - ``FAILED (failures=1)``: the number of failures
   - ``Ran 1 test in A.XYZs``: the number of tests it ran and how long they took